drevops/vortex-destination-gha/scripts/README.md

 Add your custom per-project scripts into `./scripts/custom` directory.

-Do not override scripts in `drevops` directory.
+Do not override scripts in `vortex` directory.